 The question “Where does one begin?” is easy to answer: “We must begin with a commitment never to intentionally kill, or collude in the killing, of any innocent human life, no matter how broken, unformed, disabled or desperate that life may seem” (Living the Gospel of Life, no. 21).

-4Life is the official prolife ministry of St. Thomas SyroMalabar Catholic Diocese of Chicago and SyroMalankara Catholic Apostolic Exarchate in the USA.
+4Life is the official prolife ministry of St. Thomas SyroMalabar Catholic Diocese of Chicago.
 Through its initiatives, the ministry aims to reach out to the families and youth and prepare them to defend the sanctity of life at all stages.
 The ministry is also determined to coordinate the efforts to protect, sustain, and nurture human life, especially the most vulnerable—at its beginning and at its end and provide leadership for pro-life education within the Catholic community and within society as a whole.